RobertFach/SaltStackDevVM/README.rst

     vagrant ssh

 Right now, the VM is prepared with the develop branch under ``/home/vagrant/salt``.
-It also sets up a virtual environment where the latest salt develop version has been installed into it.
+It also sets up a virtual environment under ``/home/vagrant/virtualenv`` where the latest salt develop version has been installed into it.

 You can use that virtual environment by calling: